 In Summit County two stops are easily accessible in one day for the moderate biker.
 Both are general stores and likely stops on different days during the canal era.
 Today they are about 10 miles apart and both offer a restored look at history.

-the canals, visit Canal Fulton in northern Stark County.
+To see how a town was impacted by the rise and fall of the canals, visit Canal Fulton in northern Stark County.
 Many historic buildings still exist and there is a small town, historic charm to the main street along the canal.
 But it is also evident to see how a community changed once a town was bypassed after the canal era ended.
 Canal Fulton is a popular trailhead, there is a small museum here as well, plus a picnic, park and top-notch ice cream parlor open during warm weather months.

 A mile south from this trailhead along the towpath is Lock 4 (see above, click to enlarge), which may be the best location along the canal today to see what a typical lock would look like.
 While not operational, the gates for the lock have been rebuilt and the lockkeepers station house, a well-built brick building, still stands.
 While empty with no plans evident for the historic building, Lock 4 is a trailhead with a well-manicured park and Ohio historic marker explaining the canal system.